Connect with us

 Heavy traffic jam on Mombasa-Nairobi highway.
 PHOTO | BBC

-“We expect and hope that we are going to start construction of this road in the next one year once we complete the talks,” he said, adding that motorists will pay toll fees to use the expanded highway in order to help the State to recoup the construction costs.
+“We expect and hope that we are going to start construction of this road in the next year once we complete the talks,” he said, adding that motorists will pay toll fees to use the expanded highway to help the State recoup the construction costs.

 Feasibility studies, Mr Mundinia said, have shown that the money spent to expand the highway will be recouped in about 25 years.

-KeNHA is already expanding sections of the highway even as it waits to begin major works for the road.
-These include the Athi River-Machakos turn off and the Mombasa-Mariakani section.
+KeNHA is expanding sections of the highway even as it waits to begin major works for the road.
+These include the Athi River-Machakos turn-off and the Mombasa-Mariakani section.

-The 20-kilometre Athi River-Machakos turn-off, which is being undertaken by the China Railway 21st Bureau Group Company Ltd., is expected to cost Sh5.3 billion.
+The 20km Athi River-Machakos turn-off, which is being undertaken by the China Railway 21st Bureau Group Company Ltd., is expected to cost Sh5.3 billion.

-The segment will be upgraded into a dual carriageway and it will have two bridges; one spanning 98 metres for traffic headed to Mombasa and another measuring 50 metres for the Nairobi bound traffic.
+The segment will be upgraded into a dual carriageway and it will have two bridges; one spanning 98 metres for traffic headed to Mombasa and another measuring 50 metres for Nairobi-bound traffic.
 At 98 metres, the bridge will be the longest along the Northern Corridor.

 The Mombasa-Nairobi highway has remained a single carriageway for ages despite its importance as a link between Mombasa and the landlocked Uganda, Rwanda and Burundi.